ubemacapuno/Svelte-STEP-Bro/README.md

 # Svelte STEP Bro

-Svelte STEP Bro is a SvelteKit application designed to render STEP (Standard for the Exchange of Product model data) files directly in the browser.
+[Svelte STEP Bro](https://stepbro.vercel.app/) is a SvelteKit application designed to render STEP (Standard for the Exchange of Product model data) files directly in the browser.
 Built using SvelteKit and integrating Three.js along with occt-import-js, it offers a seamless solution for engineers, machinists, and professionals who frequently work with CAD files.
 Recognizing the high costs associated with CAD software licenses, Svelte STEP Bro is developed as a free alternative, facilitating easy viewing and sharing of 3D models.

-This project also serves as a deep dive into web-based 3D programming, leveraging modern web technologies to bring complex 3D CAD data to the web platform.
+This project also serves as a deep dive into web-based 3D programming, leveraging modern web technologies to bring complex 3D CAD data to the web platform, using the fun and modern [SvelteKit meta-framework](https://kit.svelte.dev/docs/introduction#what-is-sveltekit).

 ## Getting Started

-View the deployed <a href="https://stepbro.vercel.app/">DEMO here.</a> To get Svelte STEP Bro running on your local environment, follow these instructions.
+View the deployed <a href="https://stepbro.vercel.app/">DEMO here</a>.
+To get Svelte STEP Bro running on your local environment, follow the instructions below.

 ### Prerequisites